cardano-scaling/hydra/docs/standalone/audit_guidelines.md

 ## Hydra plutus scripts are consistent with Hydra Head V1 specification and immune to common Cardano smart-contract weaknesses

-The Coordinated Hydra Head V1 specification defines the checks the on-chain scripts must perform for a functioning Hydra Head.
+The Hydra Head specification defines the checks the on-chain scripts must perform for a functioning Hydra Head.

-You could assess that the Hydra plutus scripts are consistent with the Coordinated Hydra Head V1 specification and immune to common possible vulnerabilities for Cardano smart contracts, such as but not limited to the following attacks:
+You could assess that the Hydra plutus scripts are consistent with the Hydra Head specification and immune to common possible vulnerabilities for Cardano smart contracts, such as but not limited to the following attacks:
 * Execution cost limits;
 * Double satisfaction;
 * Replay;
 * Denial of service.

 The outcome of the review could also include, without being limited to:
-* a validation that the Hydra plutus scripts validators do check the transaction constraints defined in the Coordinated Hydra Head V1 specification;
+* a validation that the Hydra plutus scripts validators do check the transaction constraints defined in the Hydra Head specification;
 * a review and comment on the mutation-based tests applied to the Hydra plutus scripts and, in particular, any adversarial situation that would not be covered by them but should be.

 See the documentation of our [Mutation-Based tests](https://hydra.family/head-protocol/haddock/hydra-node/tests/Hydra-Chain-Direct-Contract-Mutation.html).